Identify the signs, symptoms, and diagnostic criteria for endometriosis.

 Measurements: Body mass index 24 kg/m2

 Physical Examination: Unremarkable; breast examination normal.
-On pelvic examination, uterus was palpable on a retroverted position; pelvic tenderness and enlarged ...
+On pelvic examination, uterus was palpable on a retroverted position; pelvic tenderness ...